 Quality Faux Wood Shutters vs Substandard Faux Wood Shutters in Philadelphia05/06/2019Holly Perron There are plenty faux wood shutters available, but how do you tell the difference between quality faux wood shutters, like our Polywood® shutters, that will look nice for decades and faux wood shutters that look shabby [[over time|as time goes on]39?
 The trick is to examine the faux wood shutter’s craftsmanship and specifics such as its durability, finish, and energy efficiency capabilities.
 Quality faux wood won’t splinter, crack, chip or warp Any type of faux wood shutters seem attractive when first installed.
 However, shutters that are made with shoddy materials such as cheap composites, vinyl-wrapped particleboards, or flimsy louvers can start to sag, snap, splinter, or fade.
-Inferior shutters definitely can’t hold up in high-traffic spaces or in areas that have extreme heat, cold, or humidity.
+This is even more true in high-traffic spaces or in areas that have extreme heat, cold, or humidity.
 Well-made faux wood, like Polywood, is constructed from solid compounds that is made so it won’t disfigure, yellow or break.
 The solid louvers allows shutters to withstand bowing, splintering, cracking, and chipping, especially in high-humidity or varying-temperature rooms.
 If you want to know if a faux wood plantation shutter is high quality or not, just check the warranty.
 Businesses that give a lifetime guarantee have faith in their shutters because they only use the highest quality of materials.
 Quality faux wood is easy to clean Easy dusting is pretty much the same process for most faux wood plantation shutters.
 But detailed cleaning will pose another set of troubles.
 Vinyl and other substandard materials will soak up some of the water when wiped down with a wet rag.
 Other faux wood shutters also have coatings that can trap dirt and stains so that they are almost impossible to keep clean.
 Manufacturers that produce quality shutters understand that faux wood should be cleaning friendly.
 For example, Polywood has a finish that is easy to wipe down quickly, which makes your shutters look like they were installed yesterday.
 High-caliber faux wood is completely water resistant, so no matter what gets on the shutter, it should come off with a damp rag or liquid cleaner.
 High quality faux wood is energy efficient When you lower your high-quality faux wood shutters, you should experience a definite change in air flow and heat loss.
 The non-hollow louvers and impenetrable materials will help block sunlight that heats up a room and drafts that can make a room chilly.
 The top faux wood window treatments, like Polywood shutters, will even go further in ensuring energy efficiency through UV inhibitors and weather stripping.
 Plantation shutters crafted with a low quality material will not demonstrate the same energy-saving benefits.
 Shutters with shoddy materials or hollow louvers will still promote heat loss.
 Over time, low quality shutters can start to bow and permanently separate the louvers.
 To see if you bought a subpar faux wood is by finding its R-rating.
-The larger the number, the better the shutter is at energy efficiency.
+The larger the number, the better the shutter blocks UV rays.
 Call a Philadelphia Sunburst rep and choose a quality faux wood treatment Picking a high-caliber faux wood plantation shutter can sometimes seem like an elusive mission.
 Good thing our Sunburst representatives can bring you all our faux wood shutters, so you can pick the right plantation shutter for your rooms.
 To schedule a no-cost in-home consultation, call 215-874-4897 today.